-Group and Class Action Compensation Claims Glasgow, Edinburgh and Dundee
+Group and Class Action Compensation Claims Glasgow, Edinburgh, Perth and Dundee

 It is possible to raise multi-party actions in Scotland which allow groups claiming under similar circumstances to seek a claim as a class action.